Banner photo by Billy Howell

 So how did they do it?

-The rumor is that one of the more inquisitive members of the team discovered that the ABS computer from the DC2 Acura Integra Type R is a plug and play replacement for the 4th gen Prelude's standalone ABS computer.
-The more advanced programming of the newer DC2 ABS suits the characteristics of stiff suspension and sticky track tyres better than the OEM Prelude unit.
+The rumor is that one of the more inquisitive members of the team discovered that the ABS computer from the DC2 Acura Integra Type R is a plug and play replacement for the *5th gen Prelude's* standalone ABS computer.
+While this does involve swapping in the wiring and pump from a 1997-2001 Prelude, the more advanced programming of the newer DC2 ABS suits the characteristics of stiff suspension and sticky track tyres better than either of the OEM Prelude units.

 Once again, there is no way to prove that this setup was ever used in a race.
 But it would explain why the CMP Racing Prelude was able to stop so consistently well, regardless of which of their drivers was sitting behind the wheel.